 You will get an mRNA COVID-19 vaccine for your primary series.
-But if you cannot get or do not want this type of vaccine you can get a viral vector-based vaccine if you are age 18 years or older.
+But if you cannot get or do not want this type of vaccine you can get a viral vectorbased vaccine if you are age 18 years or older.

 Usually you get the same vaccine for all your doses.
-But if you got the AstraZeneca/COVISHIELD vaccine for your first dose, you can choose the same vaccine or an mRNA vaccine for your next dose.
+If your first-dose vaccine is not available or you cannot have it, you can get a different COVID-19 vaccine for your next dose.